samirbanjanovic/That-Distributed-Integration-Engine/README.md

 The Node API abstracts node-specific operations, allowing the Node Manager to orchestrate the cluster without needing to know the underlying details of each machine.
 It maintains a local process store using LiteDB for tracking component instances and their states.

 #### 4. **Package Management** ([`TDIE.PackageManager.Basic`](src/TDIE.PackageManager.Basic/))
-The Package Management system provides comprehensive capabilities for deploying, versioning, and managing component packages across the distributed cluster.
-It handles the complete lifecycle of component packages from upload through deployment and cleanup.
+The Package Management system provides capabilities for deploying, versioning, and managing component packages across the distributed cluster.
+It handles the lifecycle of component packages from upload through deployment and cleanup.

-**Core Responsibilities:**
+**Responsibilities:**
 - **Package Deployment**: Handles upload, extraction, and installation of component packages
 - **Version Management**: Manages package versioning with support for upgrades and rollbacks
 - **Package Validation**: Validates package structure, metadata, and dependencies before deployment